SemonCat/FeatureCoverFlow/README.md

 FeatureCoverFlow is a beautiful coverflow and simple to use it.

-All source port form [MComponents](https://github.com/applm/ma-components).
+All source code port form [MComponents](https://github.com/applm/ma-components).

+I only upload to Maven and didn't motify any code.

 <img src="http://applm.github.io/ma-components/pics/coverImage.png" alt="CoverFlow widget"></p>